Hard android interview questions even the most seasoned candidates might consider a challenge

 Kotlin is a language explicitly designed to build Android apps.
 It first appeared in 2011 and can interoperate with Java.
 Kotlin is simpler than Java and does not contain many unnecessary features that slow down the development process.
 In May 2019 Google announced that from then on Kotlin became a preferred programming language for Android apps development.

-The aim of Android developer interviews is to test the applicant’s technical knowledge and skills to the fullest.
+The aim of the above interview questions is to test the applicant’s technical knowledge and skills to the fullest so that you can eventually hire Android developer to work for you.
 At DevsData we believe that the above-presented questions will help you to get thoroughly prepared for the interview.